 If you prefer natural food colouring, use beet juice or crushed freeze-dried strawberry or raspberry to make the pink hue.

 The most important thing to note about your wagashi is the dango sauce.
 You can add any type of sauce you like to dip in your dumplings.
-A popular version is anko or red bean dumpling.
+A popular version is anko or red bean dango.
 To achieve this, you just have to spread a layer of Japanese red bean paste over the dumplings.

 Another popular version is mitarashi dango which has a sweet glaze sauce.
 You need sugar, soy sauce, mirin, water, and cornstarch to make this sweet glaze sauce.